Graph Learning via Logic-Based Weisfeiler-Leman Variants and Tabularization: Generalizing Weisfeiler–Leman with Arbitrary Quantifiers

-Recall that the standard WL can separate pointed structures that can be distinguished in GML, while CWL can separate pointed structures that can be distinguished in ML(\(\maj\)).
-We will next generalize these observations by describing how to modify the WL-algorithm so that it captures the expressive power of PL(\(\mathcal{Q}\)).
+Recall that Full WL can separate pointed structures that can be distinguished in GML.
+We will next generalize this by describing how to modify the WL-algorithm so that it captures the expressive power of PL(\(\mathcal{Q}\)).
 The resulting WL-algorithm is called \(\mathcal{Q}\)\textbf{-WL}.